Rosarito Desert Challenge

 Day TWO!!
 Man, what a day!!
 Race jitters gone, over cast (no sun in the eyes), I had some coffee, visited the little boys room (outhouse) and I was feeling good!
 Armando and I would drive together for the first time and I felt as if we have the right combos to get it done.
 We would start 2nd to last this time around as 1109, the Red Demon Fast Class 11 was in back of us.

 We watched everyone off the line and we were eager to get going, and little did we know that Dana Brown had Jimmy, the camera man from CBS Sports follow us to gather hopeful footage for the Documentary Dust 2 Glory II !!.
 The flags went up and we were off.
 Lines went smooth, Armando kept me going and we had a good rhythm and pace.
 Didn’t hit the gate, scrambled up the silt hills,,,dang, we were moving good.
 Did not clip the rock, but wait,,,humm Accelerator cable is not responding normal, it’s sticky.
 Mile marker 7, it’s like the car has a mind of it’s own, I let up and it would keep going.
 We rolled into check point 1 at about 2000 rpm at idle, but I decided to keep going—-big mistake.
 We rolled into race mile 9 and there he is, 1109 and,,, a Class 5,,,all coming at me like a tornado.
 Best put the hammer down and get moving.
 Now,,,remember I told you about that section were we saw a few cars parked (stuck, buried)?
 We came in pretty hot, I let my foot up, but the accelerator was not sticking,,,it was stuck!!
-I was trying to hook it and pull it back, I got two other cars behind me,,,I hit that ridge with very little time to adjust position and we came down just far enough 14333809_10210541911207383_7830245047103926901_nto the left to slide right into the jaws of the BAJA.
+I was trying to hook it and pull it back, I got two other cars behind me,,,I hit that ridge with very little time to adjust position and we came down just far enough to the left to slide right into the jaws of the BAJA.
 Thank you Jesus that this was a gully filled with brush and not rocks.
 We made one charge out and that was it, game over, adios, and now,,,just the sounds of Air Blowers and cooling fans,,,click click click,,,shut it all down.

 It’s frustrating to know you had a car that could have easily finished this race, and one has to answer for it and learn from the mistakes of Race preparations.
 So in light, the race was over before it even started.
 A little rusty Bolt, worth—-nothing.
-I first suspected the worse thing, a froze pressure14333809_10210541911207383_7830245047103926901_n plate.
+I first suspected the worse thing, a froze pressure plate.
 How in the world can you fix that.
 Then to find out that it was an easy fix.
 What a shame.
 But,,,how many times do we do that in life it self.
 We think we have these huge problems, and they are so big, we can’t even begin to fix them.
 We might poke about at it, leave it alone,,,but it can also be something very simple, easy.
 And sometimes it’s because we simply failed to prepare, clean up,,,we sometimes look at life and think,,,”This is easy,,What can go wrong?”

 For our sponsors,,,Thank you for your support, you help, advice, and believing in our team.